Drive to the Sahyadris

 Vinod from Thattekad had told us to look for the Lion-tailed Macaques at the Puthuthottam or the Korangumudi estates.
 Luckily for us, as we approached Puthuthottam, a group of Lion-tailed Macaque was sighted right on the roadside.
 The group consisted of approximately 20 odd individuals and we were fortunate to spot a minimum of 3 newborns.

-It was already 5 PM, but we decided to drive back as we had already sighted the Macaques and there was nothing else left for us to see at Valparai.
-While driving back, we again sighted two Nilgiri Tahrs and stopped our car to take a few pictures.
+It was already 5 PM, but we decided to drive back as we had already seen the Macaques and there was nothing else left for us to see at Valparai.
+On our way back, two Nilgiri Tahrs were seen feeding along the roadside bushes and we stopped our car at a safe distance giving them enough space.
 However, the Tahrs kept coming towards us and eventually feasted on the roadside grass just next to our car.

 While we could have driven to Top Slip to search for the Wynaad Laughingthrush, we gave up that option and continued driving till we reached Coimbatore.